 I did this at a Kroger, but it works at most any store.
 I walked right up to the bakery and asked if they had any extra buckets to get rid of.
 To my delight they said YES and brought me out about 6 buckets ranging from 2-4 gallons a piece.
 And later while I was shopping one of the bakery ladies literally chased me down to give me a couple more before I got away.

 8 buckets.
-All free.
-All clean.
-All food grade.
+All free, clean, and food grade.

 I’d like to take a moment to acknowledge my total introversion and how hard it is to just walk up to strangers and ask for things, so if I can ask the bakery ladies for buckets on a whim, so can you!

 I’d also like to acknowledge that y’all should probably eat the veggies you’ll grow in these buckets and not the frosting that came in them.
 YOWZAS CHECK OUT THOSE STATS:

 When I got the buckets they had already been washed out, but I did notice some residue and the occasional bit of blue frosting on the rims.
 I used some basic dish soap, water, and a sponge to clean everything off.
 I dried them with a towel and let them sit in the sun while I completed the next part.

 Using a drill and the largest practical drill bit I could find (5/8″) I drilled five holes: one in the center and four in a circle around it.